chaoss/grimoirelab-tutorial/python/querying-grimoireelk-indexes.md

 ### Common code for all the examples

-Before we can query the index, we need to import some modules, and declare de ElasticSearch instance we're going to use:
+Before we can query the index, we need to import some modules, and declare the ElasticSearch instance we are going to use:

 ```
 from datetime import datetime